endoflife-date/endoflife.date/products/harbor.md

 The latest 3 minor releases are supported with critical community and security issues.
 Each minor release is maintained for approximately 9 months.

+{: .warning }
+> This page tracks the Harbor open-source edition.
+VMWare's Harbor Registry, the enterprise
+> edition by VMWare is documented at [/vmware-harbor-registry](/vmware-harbor-registry).

 ## Upgrade Policy

 Upgrades are only supported from the n-2 minor release.
 For example, upgrading from 2.9 to 2.11 is supported, but upgrading from 2.8 to 2.11 is not.